felipekejo/aligent-be-challenge/README.md

       - Plugin System: Fastify has a powerful plugin system that promotes modularity and code reusability.
 Express supports middleware, but Fastify’s plugin system is more structured and allows for better encapsulation of functionality.
       - Ecosystem and Community: Express has been around longer and has a larger ecosystem and community.
 It is widely used and well-documented, which can be advantageous for finding resources and support.
 Fastify, while newer, has a growing community and is becoming increasingly popular for high-performance applications.
 - Zod: Zod is used for schema validation of request payloads, ensuring that the input data adheres to the expected format and types.
+- Vitest: For testing, Vitest is used due to its fast and reliable test execution capabilities.
+Vitest is a modern testing framework that integrates well with Vite, providing a streamlined testing experience with features like snapshot testing, mocking, and parallel test execution.
+It is chosen for its performance benefits and ease of use in TypeScript environments.